rynchin/clusterattention/blog_template/blog.md

 - Batch size: 32
 - Learning rate: $3 \times 10^{-4}$
 - Random sequence sampling: each batch samples random 512-token windows from the corpus
-- Models trained for up to 50,000 steps
+- Models trained for up to 50,000 steps (with some ablations at 20,000 steps)

+**Architectures tested:**
+- MHA: Multi-head attention baseline
+- LinearAttention: Linear attention with feature map
+- ClusterAttention: Hard clustering with sort-based partition
+- LCA: Learned cluster attention with soft assignments
+- CKA: ClusterKernelAttention (hybrid clustering + linear attention)
+- FastCKA: Optimized variant of CKA

-## Physics regression task
+## High-Energy Physics Jet Tagging

-We apply our architectures to a high-energy physics (HEP) event-level regression task.
-Each event contains a variable-length sequence of detected particles, and the goal is to predict the missing momentum 4-vector (representing undetected particles like neutrinos).
+We apply our architectures to a high-energy physics jet tagging task.
+Each event contains a variable-length sequence of detected particles, and the goal is to classify jets as either gluon-initiated or quark-initiated (binary classification).

 **Dataset details:**
 - Synthetic particle physics events with realistic distributions
 - Variable sequence lengths: 50-500 particles per event
-- Training: 10,000 events
+- Training: 50,000 events
-- Validation: 2,000 events
+- Validation: 10,000 events
-- Test: 2,000 events
+- Test: 10,000 events
-- Maximum sequence length: $T = 512$ (sequences are padded or truncated)
+- Maximum sequence length: $T = 128$ (sequences are padded or truncated)

 **Input features per particle:**
 Each particle is represented by 6 features: